moebiussurfing/ofxWindowApp/README.md

 ## WHY?

-It can be useful to **auto-maintain** window settings between your **app sessions**.
+It can be useful to have persistent `window settings` between your **App sessions**.

-_Not only for the final user but also for the coder.
-Usually when you start a clean ```OF project``` you want "to focus on your code", but you need to compile many times and move the app window out of your IDE window several times..._
+_Not only for the `final user` but also for the `coder`.
+Usually when you start a clean `OF project` you want "to focus on your code", but you need to compile many times and move the app window out of your IDE window several times..._

 _Using this add-on you can forget about this "annoying behaviour", as the **App Window will be opened in the same position** and with the **same size and settings**._

 ## USAGE
+Nothing more is required on `update()` or `draw()`!
+Some settings can be configured using `key commands`.

 #### ofApp.h
 ```.c++